1990–91 Swiss Cup

 The 1990–91 Swiss Cup was the 66th season of Switzerland's annual football cup competition.
-It began on 11 August with the first games of Round 1 and ended on 20 May 1991 with the Final held at Wankdorf, Bern.
-The winners earned a place in the first round of the Cup Winners' Cup.
+It began on 11 August with the first games of Round 1 and ended on 20 May 1991 with the Final held at former stadium Wankdorf in Bern.
+The winners earned a place in the first round of the Cup Winners' Cup in the following season.